-- → The [Register Background Music] window appears. - When the [EOS Sample Music] folder is installed to your computer, five tracks appear in [Background music to register] the first time as EOS Sample Music. - When the camera is in movie shooting mode, registering background music is not possible.
+- → The [Register Background Music] window appears. - When the [EOS Sample Music] folder is installed to your computer, the sample track appears in [Background music to register] the first time as EOS Sample Music. - When the camera is in movie shooting mode, registering background music is not possible.